mattvenn/aerial-photography/lesson-plan.md

 * Computers can control cameras, be small and light,
 * Hydrogen is a way to get lift for a balloon,
 * Hydrogen is also a way to store energy.
-* Calculate how many balloons required to lift the computer.
+* Calculate how big the balloon needs to be to lift the computer.

 # Resources